luiz-matias/my-cupid-backend/README.md

-# find-a-dev-backend
+# Find a Dev - Backend
+## About the project
-Backend project for a system that connects developers and clients in a tinder-style experience (learning purposes)
+This is the backend portion for a project of a system that connects developers and clients in a Tinder-style experience (learning purposes)